The Mother

 Mirra Alfassa: The Mother and Her Spiritual Legacy

-Mirra Alfassa, known as The Mother or La Mère, was a French-Indian spiritual teacher, occultist, and yoga instructor.
-She was a close collaborator of Sri Aurobindo, who esteemed her as his equal in yogic attainment and called her “The Mother.”
-She played a significant role in founding the Sri Aurobindo Ashram and establishing the town of Auroville, both dedicated to the practice and dissemination of Integral Yoga.
+Mirra Alfassa, known as The Mother or La Mère, was a spiritual teacher, occultist, and yoga instructor.
+Famously, she was Sri Aurobindo’s spiritual collaborator and, as he described her, his ‘spiritual equal’.
+She played a significant role in running the Sri Aurobindo Ashram (especially after Sri Aurobindo’s Day of Siddhi, in November 1926, when he handed her the reins of organisation) and establishing the town of Auroville in 1968, both dedicated to the practice and dissemination of Integral Yoga.

 Early Life and Spiritual Quest